Malaysia site for Lynas waste storage yet to be approved, state official says

-KUALA LUMPUR, Feb 13 (Reuters) - Malaysia’s federal government has yet to approve a site for Australian rare earths miner Lynas to store low-level radioactive waste, a condition for renewing its operating licence, a state official said on Thursday.
+KUALA LUMPUR (Reuters) - Malaysia’s federal government has yet to approve a site for Australian rare earths miner Lynas to store low-level radioactive waste, a condition for renewing its operating license, a state official said on Thursday.

 “So far they have identified a few potential sites, that is confirmed, but that is all,” said Sallehuddin Ishak, an official of the state of Pahang, where Lynas runs its processing plant, told Reuters.